michael2012z/BitBible/markdown/Etheridge/files/2Thess.md

 2. that you be not soon moved in your minds, nor perturbed, nor by word, nor by spirit, nor by letter, which (may be) as (if it were) from us, that, Behold, the day of our Lord cometh!

-3. Let no one deceive you by any one of the methods,Or, schemes.
-4 Mardutho. because unless there shall come first the rebellion,Mardutho. and there be revealed the man of sin, the son of perdition;
+3. Let no one deceive you by any one of the methods,

 4. He who is the adversary, and is exalted over all who is called God and Venerable; so that also in the temple of Aloha as Aloha he will sit, and will make manifest of himself as that he is Aloha.

 5. Do you not remember, that, when I was with you, these I told you?

-6. And now you know whatwith holdeth, that he may be revealed in his time.
+6. And now you know what

 7. For the mystery of iniquity already beginneth to be effective; only if that which now holdeth be taken from the midst,